|24th March |

-5.49 While the media landscape continues to evolve, providing appropriate assurances to audiences on standards remains an essential part of our role.
-We are considering the current framework for this and future
+- 5.49 While the media landscape continues to evolve, providing appropriate assurances to audiences on standards remains an essential part of our role.
+We are considering the current framework for this and future requirements for

 Implement streamlined standards procedures:

-5.50 The assessment of complaints about, and investigations into, possible breaches of broadcasters' licence requirements play a crucial role in ensuring that the public is protected, particularly in areas such as the
+- 5.50 The assessment of complaints about, and investigations into, possible breaches of broadcasters' licence requirements play a crucial role in ensuring that the public is protected, particularly in areas such as the protection

 - Investigating fairness and privacy complaints.